Information that we collect

-SkillDirector complies with the U.S.-EU Safe Harbor Framework and the Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
-While no longer a formal program in effect, SkillDirector has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity and purpose limitation, access, and recourse/enforcement/liability.
+SkillDirector complies with both the original U.S.-EU Safe Harbor Framework and the Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, United Kingdom, and Switzerland to the United States.
+SkillDirector has certified that it adheres to the principles of notice, choice, onward transfer, security, data integrity and purpose limitation, access, and recourse/enforcement/liability.

 This policy is effective as of Jan 1, 2014.